OpenAcousticDevices/USB-HID-Tool/README.md

 ### Linux ###

-The executable will work as is on macOS and Windows.
+The module will work as is on macOS and Windows.
 However, Linux prevents USB HID devices from being writable by default.
-This can be fixed by adding an additional rule in /lib/udev/rules.d/.
-For AudioMoth, the following additional rule file, called 99-audiomoth.rules, is used.
-The content of which is:
+This can be fixed by navigating to /lib/udev/rules.d/ and adding a file called 99-audiomoth.rules.
+The content of this file should by:
 ```
 SUBSYSTEM=="usb", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="0002", MODE="0666"
 ```